qiskrypt/qiskrypt/README.md

   * **Grover's Algorithm**;
   * **Simon's Algorithm**;
   * **Shor's Algorithm**;
-* Provide an easy and comprehensive detailed explanation of the protocols, primitives and algorithms addressed, through several illustrations and tutorials.
+* Provide an easy and comprehensive detailed explanation of the protocols, primitives and algorithms addressed, through several illustrations and tutorials;

 ### Meet our team